a major difference in Kilian's works is based on authenticity. He develops his own glazes and is unfettered by conventional training."

 - Scuppernong Reminder

 Hand-spun on the potters' wheel.
 Traditional techniques and tools are used in tooling wares.
 All wares receive a special mix of 3-6 earthen elements and 2-4 earthen oxides that, when cured by a high firing (2232°F) within the pottery kiln, adheres to the stoneware clay body to create a matte glazed surface.

 The great part of our wares being made with stoneware clay is that they are non-porous, allowing each ware's surface to be easily kept clean and safe.
 All wares are glazed with food-safe elements, safe for your family to eat from.

 All wares are durable and cured twice by high-temperature firings.
 Dishwasher-safe and microwavable.
 Stronger than glass, durable as stone. - Please note that wares are not meant for oven use unless specially noted in a ware's description.

 Kilian started in clay at the tender age of eight and opened his ceramic studio in 2007 in the swamps of the Inner Banks of North Carolina.
-His 13 years of experience have yielded many accomplishments, such as creating a collection for "Historic Somerset," designing & crafting the "Hi-Plains School of Missions" participant awards for three years, acceptance into Mino, Japan's International Ceramics Festival, demonstrating the craft at large, and exhibiting in the exclusive Imperial Art Centre's HANDCRAFTED Exhibition 2017.
+His experience has yielded many accomplishments, such as creating a collection for "Historic Somerset," designing & crafting the "Hi-Plains School of Missions" participant awards, acceptance into Mino, Japan's International Ceramics Festival, and exhibiting in the exclusive Imperial Art Centre's HANDCRAFTED Exhibition of 2017.